himanshu2454/Kunteksto/docs_source/source/start.rst

 - Kunteksto will analyze the input file and create a results database of this CSV file named example_data/Demo.db

-- The output/Demo.db file should open in the SQLite Browser if it does not automatically open then you will need to manually open the file.
+- The output/Demo.db file should open in the SQLiteBrowser.
+If it does not automatically open then you will need to manually open the file with the tool.
 In the configuration section of these docs you will learn how to fix this issue.

+- Once the database is open use your filemanager to navigate to the *example_data* subdirectory and open the *Demo_info.pdf* file.
+This file simulates what often purports to be a data dictionary describing datasets.
+You will use this to improve the computable semantics of your data.

-- Select the *Browse Data* tab and the *model* table.
+- In the SQLiteBrowser, select the *Browse Data* tab and the *model* table.
 Edit the title, description, copyright, author and contributor fields as desired.
 These fields describe the overall metadata for your data model.
 Basically it describes the where, when and why the data is being modeled.
 When you click on a field it places the contents in the larger box on the right side for easier editing.
+You will notice that some of this inforamtion can be obtained from the PDF.
+Other bits you have to just wing it based on your knowledge of the dataset.

+- This image depicts the view of the model table and below that are descriptions of each of the fields to be edited; or not.

 .. image:: _images/edit_model.png
     :width: 800px